Last Updated on February 20, 2023

 Linen is an amazing fabric: it’s not only wonderful to wear, but is also the oldest known fibre, as well as one of the most sustainable!

 Linen comes from the flax plant.
-Flax is a bast fibre, which means that the structure is basically a bunch of long fibres inside of a thicker tube, like a straw full of strings!
+Flax is a “bast fibre”, which means that the structure is basically a bunch of long fibres inside of a thicker tube, like a straw full of strings!
 The plants go through a process called “retting” which involves soaking the flax in water of laying it out in the rain or dew.
-The retting process breaks down the outside and the “glue” holding the fibres together, which then allows the fibres to be separated.
+The retting process breaks down the outside tube and the “glue” holding the fibres together, which then allows the fibre strands to be separated.
 Check out this video if you’d like to see the whole process.

 - Growing flax requires less water than cotton.

 - There is very little waste with flax; other part of the plant, like the seeds, can be used to produce linseed oil or flax seeds for consumption.